 4. Ultima Replenisher

-If you dislike carrying around a chunky tube, or aren’t sure how to take a single tablet with you safely on a run, you may prefer these – small sachets of powder.
+If you dislike carrying around a chunky tube, or aren’t sure how to take a single tablet with you safely on a run, you may prefer these – small packets of powder.

 They’re also perfectly suitable for just about any type of runner.
-The powder is vegan-friendly, gluten-free, free from soy or dairy products, contains no caffeine, and is non-GMO.
+The powder is vegan-friendly, gluten-, soy- and dairy-free, contains no caffeine, and is non-GMO.

 It also has zero calories!
 It won’t make even a tiny dent in your eating if you’re counting.
-Stevia is the sweetener of choice, which might not suit everyone but is effective and calorie-free.
+Stevia is the sweetener of choice.
+That might not suit everyone, but it is effective and calorie-free.

 One dose of this powder contains calcium, magnesium, potassium, phosphorus, sodium, and chloride – the big 6 to keep you in the best shape.